-To begin the process, a science or mathematics teacher must be nominated using the NSF’s online Nomination Form which is available on the NSF Web page during Fall 2013.
-The window for nominations closes on April 1, 2014.
+To begin the process, a mathematics or science (including computer science) teacher must be nominated using the NSF’s online Nomination Form which is available on the NSF web page .

-Once nominated, candidates must submit a 45-minute, unedited video of a classroom lesson showing a mathematics or science lesson taught by the teacher.
+Once nominated, candidates must submit a 30-minute, unedited video of a classroom lesson taught by the teacher and is consistent with the applicant’s narrative and provides in-depth evidence of the applicant’s knowledge and abilities.
 Candidates also complete a written application showing their depth of content knowledge, their exemplary pedagogical skills, and the data from increased student learning.
-The completed packet of nomination materials is submitted online at the designated NSF Web page and is due May 1, 2014.
+The completed packet of nomination materials is submitted online at the designated NSF Web page.

 Listed below are eligibility criteria for nominees.
 They must: